Hannah Wants: Performances

 Wants played in Maputo, Mozambique in 2013.
 In 2014, she toured Australia and played Hideout Festival in Zrće.
 In 2015 Wants headlined her first North American tour – the Night Bass tour.
 She also played at HARD in the US, Exit in Serbia, Lost & Found in Malta, and Glastonbury.
-Hannah has had a summer residency at Amnesia in Ibiza for three years.
+Wants has had a summer residency at Amnesia in Ibiza for three years.
 In the UK she has headlined festivals including Lovebox, Parklife, We Are FSTVL and Creamfields.

 In early 2016 Wants embarked on a five-week tour across the UK joined by the 2015 winners of her What Hannah Wants DJ Competition.
 She played Electric Daisy Carnival New York in May 2016, Electric Daisy Carnival Las Vegas in June 2016 and Mamby on the Beach in Chicago in July 2016.
 She played Coachella 2017 in April following a 14-date North America tour and South West Four Festival in London in August 2017.
 In November 2016, Wants announced a new tour series for 2017 called PLAY, focused on "dark, raw raves with a contemporary twist," featuring a diverse group of new and established DJs.
 The lineup for the 2017 PLAY tour in the UK included My Nu Leng, Shadow Child and Mak & Pasteman.